 The farm-to-table concept is centered around eating locally-grown and raised food.
-That food comes directly from a farm, to your table.
+The food comes directly from a farm, to your table.
 It’s how our ancestors ate, and is in contrast to the industrialized food system that ends at the grocery store to your table.

 Thanksgiving is really an ideal season to create a farm-to-table meal in your home.
-It honors the historical roots of the holiday as a time to celebrate the harvest and give thanks for our blessings.
+It honors the historical roots of the holiday season as a time to celebrate the harvest and give thanks for our blessings.

 This doesn’t need to be “all or nothing”.
 If it’s not possible or practical to source your entire meal directly from local farms, that’s OK.
 Just pick a few things for this year.